Use the right card and these tips to maximize savings on holiday shopping in the summer months

 Your choice of card can also help you save in another way.

 Janice Lintz, a consumer education expert and Forbes contributor, uses the Citi Prestige card for holiday shopping to take advantage of Price Rewind, a service that looks for a lower price on the purchases you make.
 It they find one, they pay you the difference.
+Citi, however, will be getting rid of this service in September 2019.
+Until then, though, it remains a valuable tool for Citi cardholders.

 “Too often, people focus on points and forget about price,” says Lintz.